entdec/nuntius/README.md

 in a cronjob every 5 minutes with "bundle exec rails runner 'Nuntius::TimebasedEventsJob.perform'".
 Beter even is using Sidekiq::Cron or GoodJob

+Nuntius will automatically prevent sending duplicates within the timerange you define.
+It will also ONLY send messages for objects (the one in template class), created after you created this template.

 ### Direct

 Another more direct way of using Nuntius is by just instantiating a message: